keithjgrant/sidecar-beta/src/pages/drinks/champs-elysees.md

 intro:

 ---
-Stir with plenty of ice.
-Strain into a coupe glass.

-Garnish with

----
 Shake vigorously with ice.
 Strain into a coupe.

 Express oils from a lemon twist over the drink, then discard the twist.